 The main factor in determining how long it takes HMRC to review an R&D tax credit claim is whether you are an SME or large company.

 However, as with most businesses, the speed at which claims are reviewed by HMRC depends on availability of resources and workloads.
 Claims filed over the Christmas, Easter, and summer months may take longer than those filed outside of these seasons due to annual holidays.
-Additionally, the peak periods for company financial year-ends, such as March, September and December, may also take a little longer due to the volume of claims being processed.
+Additionally, the peak periods for company financial year-ends, such as March, September and December, may also take a little longer due to the volume of claims being processed, as well as impacting the turnaround times in the periods immediately following these dates.

 The seasonal peaks and review processes are mostly the same for large companies.
 But claims for large companies usually take longer to review.
 Often because these are inevitably part of more complex Corporation Tax returns.
 These longer review periods are more likely if the company has other specialist areas, such as transfer-pricing, that need to be considered when reviewing the Corporation Tax return for the whole year.